 We explain exactly how we can support you better than a traditional pharmacy in, “The Best Pharmacy for Your Diabetes Care.”
 Let’s make this next step in managing your diabetes as easy as possible together.

 Ready to switch to a better pharmacy for your diabetes care?
-Our team is available 9 am - 9 pm PT Monday - Friday and 10 am - 6 pm PT on weekends; reach out via phone, text, or the app.
+Our team is available to answer your questions from 6 am - 9 pm PT Monday - Friday, and 7 am - 6 pm PT on weekends; reach out by in-app secure messaging or phone.

 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or another qualified health provider with any questions you may have regarding a medical condition.